Alan Clark

 More rock trivia…

 Doubtless there are many Alan Clarks in the world but the only one I knew when I was growing up was the one on the TV: Allen Clarke from the Hollies.
 Many years later, when I was in Australia with Dire Straits in 1986 during Dire Straits’ Brothers in Arms tour, when Dire Straits was the biggest band in the world, I stepped into an elevator in the Sebel Townhouse hotel in Sydney, and there was Allen.
-Somewhat to my amazement, he asked me for my autograph.
-For his kids, apparently.
+Somewhat to my amazement, he asked me for my autograph; for his kids, apparently.

 Many years later, at the Rock and Roll Hall of Fame ceremony, I was introduced to the late Denny Lane who said, “Alan, I haven’t seen you for years!”
 I replied, “Denny, I’ve never met you.”
 He thought I was Allen Clarke of the Hollies.
 More recently, I did an interview with a hospital radio station and the interviewer began by asking me what it was like to be the singer in the Hollies.
 I briefly considered going along with it but I came clean and did a half hour interview with an embarrassed interviewer.
 And just the other day, someone contacted me via this website, praising my vocal prowess as a member of the Hollies.
 Fame at last!